-"The purposes of a great national museum of natural history are: (1) To procure by its own explorers or by the voluntary assistance of independent naturalists the actual specimens upon Purposes of which accurate knowledge of the animals, plants, and Museums minerals of the earth's surface, and more especially of the national territory, is based; to preserve and arrange these collections for study by expert naturalists, and to facilitate, directly or indirectly, the publication (in the form of catalogues or monographs) of the knowledge so obtained-with a view to its utilization, not only in the progress of science, but in the service of the State.
+"The purposes of a great national museum of natural history are:

+(1) To procure by its own explorers or by the voluntary assistance Purposes of of independent naturalists the actual specimens upon Museums which accurate knowledge of the animals, plants, and minerals of the earth's surface, and more especially of the national territory, is based; to preserve and arrange these collections for study by expert naturalists, and to facilitate, directly or indirectly, the publication (in the form of catalogues or monographs) of the knowledge so obtained-with a view to its utilization, not only in the progress of science, but in the service of the State.
 (2) To exhibit in the best possible way for the edification of the public, at whose charges these collections are made and maintained, such specimens as are fitted for exposure in public galleries, with a view to the intelligent and willing participation of the people in the maintenance of the Museum."

 As the Museum is emphatically for the people, special attention is given to making the exhibits attractive and interesting as well as instructive.

 While The American Museum of Natural History cannot claim to have originated the idea of displaying animals amid their natural surroundings, it was the first large museum in this country to adopt this method, which it has since carried out on a large scale in the well-known habitat groups.
 How it has been developed, the visitor may judge by comparing the group of Robins and the Orizaba, Wolf or Hopi Groups.

 In this Museum were also developed the methods of preparing and mounting the skeletons of extinct animals that have resulted in such mounts as Brontosaurus and Tyrannosaurus, and the series showing the development of the horse, so that they might be something more than an assemblage of uninteresting bones.

 The Museum maintains exhibits "for the edification of the public."
 The collections are brought together through gifts, exchanges with other institutions, through purchases and by means of explorations in various parts of the world.

-The educational work performed by these specimens and their accompanying labels is supplemented by lectures and publications of a How These Purposes are Carried out given on Saturday mornings for the children of members.
-Other Lectures series, under the direction of the Department of Education of the Museum, are given for the children of the public schools, and for students of the high schools and colleges.
+The educational work performed by these specimens and their accompanying labels is supplemented by lectures and publications of a How These Purposes are Carried out popular nature.
+A course of evening lectures is given every Spring and Fall for the Members, to which admission is to be had by ticket; also courses of Science Stories are given on Saturday mornings for the children of members.
+Other series, under the direction of the Department of Education of the Museum, are given for the children of the public schools, and for students of the high schools and colleges.
 There are also courses carrying college and university credit.
 Lectures for the blind are provided for by the Jonathan Thorne Memorial Fund.

 Scientific Societies meet at the Museum and from time to time offer lectures of general interest.